North Carolina DMV Practice Test

 Get further explanation with Examzify DeepDiveBeta

-Only for emergency calls
+Only stopping for gas

 Next Question